softplus/3keyecosystem/docs/firmware.md

 With Arduino as ISP programmer, you should use "avrisp" with avrdude AND baudrate of 19200

 (This wasn't actually tested, but afaik it's like this)

+## Installing Caterina bootloader via Arduino

+This is probably easier than above.

+1. In Arduino, select your ISP (I use Arduino ISP on an Uno): Menu Tools / Programmer
+2. Select the Pro Micro as board: Menu Tools / Board / Smartfun AVR Board / Smartfun Pro Micro
+3. Set speed / voltage: Menu Tools / Processor / Atmega32u4 (5V/16MHz)
+4. Menu Tools / Burn Bootloader (this runs the avrdude stuff from above)